-The number of tall trees used in estimation of activity data for living biomass is surveyed every 5 years.
+The number of tall trees used in estimation of activity data for living biomass is surveyed every 5 years (implemented every year since 2007).
 This data includes effects of dead wood and planting, thus carbon stock change in dead wood is included in carbon stock change in living biomass.
 Therefore, this category is reported as "IE".

-Of Green area on port, Green area around sewage treatment facility and Green area by greenery promoting system for private green space, Green area along river and erosion control site, Green area around public rental housing and Green area around government buildings number of tall trees by "total land area - building area" (these data were based on 28 facilities [planting maps were available]).
+Of Green area on port, Green area around sewage treatment facility and Green area by greenery promoting system for private green space, Green area along river and erosion control site, Green area around public rental housing and Green area around government buildings.
+This category is reported as "IE" based on the same assumption as urban parks.

+number of tall trees by "total land area - building area" (these data were based on 28 facilities [planting maps were available]).
 Japan established same data for Hokkaido and other prefectures because sample data is no sufficient.